UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-meta.rst

 Mailroom -- metaprogramming it!
 ===============================

-So far, your mailroom program may not have anyway to save or re-load the donor data.
+So far, your mailroom program may not have any way to save or re-load the donor data.
 Some of you may have added code to save and load the data in a text file or JSON, but even if you have, you might want a more flexivle and extensible system once your data gets more complicated.

 JSON